HectorMontes10/Rest-api-flask/README.md

 You can copy and paste this string in the browser and to observe the json file result.

-When the query is made for first time with a particular selections of target variable and categorie, it´s neccesary to train a new model for this specific scenario.
+When the query is made for first time with a particular selections of target variable and categorie, it is neccesary to train a new model for this specific scenario.
 Therefore the api may take a few minutes to respond the result.
 And conversely, when the model was previously created, the result is displayed more quickly.

 # Files: